kizniche/Mycodo/README.rst

 Measurement Database
 ~~~~~~~~~~~~~~~~~~~~

-Mycodo currently supports InfluxDB as the time-searies database used to store measurements.
+Mycodo currently supports InfluxDB as the time-series database used to store measurements.
 Both versions 1.x (for 32-bit systems) and 2.x (for 64-bit systems) are supported.
 During the install, you will be prompted to install 1.x, 2.x, or none (if you wish to set up your own, either locally or remotely).
 The settings for the database can be reconfigured after install.

 Docker
 ~~~~~~

-Docker support is experimental, but if you want to try it, read the [DOCKER.md](https://github.com/kizniche/Mycodo/blob/master/DOCKER.md).
+Docker support is experimental, but if you want to try it, read the docker `README.md <https://github.com/kizniche/Mycodo/blob/master/docker/README.md>`__.
 There is also a `Docker Issue (#637) <https://github.com/kizniche/Mycodo/issues/637>`__ on github for those that wish to help with development.

 REST API
 --------